Proven Techniques for Overcoming Worry: How to Stop the Noise

 Alternative Appraisal

-Actions I Can Take to Move On
+Actions I Can Take

 8. Forgetting Your Worries

 You may find that you can't remember many of the worries you were going to worry about later.
+This isn't a bad thing.

 Reduce Anticipatory Anxiety

-I had a panic attack at a grocery store once and every trip after I would imagine it happening again.
+I had a panic attack at a grocery store once, and every trip after, I would imagine it happening again.

 “What if it happens again?”
 “What if I lose control?”
 “What if I run out of the store like a crazy person?”

-In Cognitive-Behavioral Therapy (CBT) we often refer to this as catastrophizing.
+In Cognitive-Behavioral Therapy (CBT), we often refer to this as catastrophizing.

 • Challenging the belief or thought by asking questions